roboracingleague/robocar-gcp-trainer/README.md

 # Requirements (from https://cloud.google.com/ai-platform/docs/getting-started-keras):
 - have a GCP account
 - install gcloud CLI
+- pip install --upgrade google-api-python-client
+- pip install --upgrade google-cloud-storage
 - create a project with billing activated
-- create service account, key, and download it (json file) #keep care of this file, do not expose it !
+- (optionnal) create service account, key, and download it (json file) #keep care of this file, do not expose it !
-- create a bucket (used for storage of dataset, job temporary files and model created)
+- create a bucket (used for storage of dataset, job temporary files and model created),
+- create two directories in your bucket : training and models (training is used to store datasets, models is where trained model are stored)
 - make sure following env variable are defined :
-    - GOOGLE_APPLICATION_CREDENTIALS
-    - STEERING_BUCKET_NAME
-    - REGION
+    - (optionnal is service account is used) GOOGLE_APPLICATION_CREDENTIALS, or (if service account not used) follow https://cloud.google.com/docs/authentication/provide-credentials-adc?hl=fr#how-to
+    - STEERING_BUCKET_NAME, for example : irn-71028-dvc-lab-robocar-pace92
+    - REGION, for example : europe-west1
+    - JOB_DIR, for example : gs://$STEERING_BUCKET_NAME/job

 # usage :

 ## create dataset archive
 use the ```make_steering_archive.sh``` script, from your 'car' directory

+you must call this script from your "car" directory.
+The script will automatically include config.py and myconfig.py to your dataset, so that training will be based on it.

 usage :
 ```